 - Who do we ask for prior approval?

-In this article, I’m going to tackle both of these questions, so you know what to expect as a federal grant manager AND who to talk with when you need your funder to agree to one of the many areas that require their involvement.
+In this article, we’re going to tackle both of these questions so you know what to expect as a federal grant manager AND who to talk with when you need your funder to agree to one of the many areas that require their involvement.

 When Do We Need Prior Approval for Our Federal Grant?

-The Uniform Guidance (2 CFR Part 200) describes twenty-two different categories where prior approval may be required for the grant recipient in 2 CFR Part § 200.407 Prior written approval.
+The Uniform Guidance (2 CFR Part 200) describes twenty-five different categories where prior approval may be required for the grant recipient in 2 CFR Part § 200.407 Prior written approval.

-These categories for prior written approval range from employee-related areas such as compensation and travel, to items such as cost-share and budget revisions.
-In fact, the word approval appears ninety times in the Uniform Guidance, with prior approval making up thirty-three of those times and prior written approval coming in a close second with twenty-three mentions.
+These categories for prior written approval range from employee-related areas, such as compensation and travel, to items, such as cost-share and budget revisions.
+In fact, the word approval appears eighty-two times in the Uniform Guidance, with prior approval making up twenty-nine of those times and prior written approval coming in a close second with twenty mentions.

 § 200.407 Prior written approval.